 This jumper allows you to enable or disable the JumperFreeTM mode.
-The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).
+In this version he JumperFreeTM mode allows CPU external frequency settings to be made through the BIOS setup (see 4.4 Advanced Menu).
+If Jumper Mode is selected, and the switches are used, then DSFID switch 5 must be set to on for all Clock Multiplier combinations.